AOS573-2017/aos573-2017.github.io/_lectures/2-fortran-intro.md

                    Program has finished.
 ~~~

 A few things have changed now.
 The first line we manually specified the formatting specifier that starts with "But,..." is now touching the left side of the terminal when printing.
-This is another legacy component from the age of dot matrix printers that remains in the language.
+This is another legacy component from the age of dot matrix printers that remains in the language, where printers would look for an extra command in the first character.
 Moving on to the actual text printed, the first specifier we added was a lone `A`, which means print the whole character variable.
 The second specifier asked for a float that takes up four total characters with two of those as decimal places.
 We indeed count four characters (the decimal point counts as one!) with no spaces padded beyond those we manually added to the characters.
 Finally, we specified `A4`, meaning we wanted a width of four characters.
 If you look at the actual string we want to print, it has _five_ characters (see the space right after the left quote?), so the fifth character--the period--was not printed.

 The second line is the newly inserted line where we wanted to print u and v twice.
 We first requested a float of width five with at least three decimal places--and because that is surrounded by parentheses with a preceding 2, this specification is used twice.
 But look at our first variable: it is all stars!
 When Fortran cannot display the number as requested (usually because you have been too skimpy on the width), it will instead print asterisks in that place.
 Since we asked for a width of five, we received five asterisks.
 Our second number, however, was able to fit since it is less than 10 and can fit within five characters.
 Our next formatting string part requested five spaces, which were added.
 Finally, we rehashed the repeated string formatter but this time requested two floats with width of _six_ instead of five.
 Luckily enough, both of our variables met that criteria.

 The final line is spaced over quite far!
 That's because our first specifier for this line requested we tab over to the 20th character.
 Once there, our character formatter then requested we print the whole character variable.
-Alternatively, we could have written `TR20`, which would have tabbed from the right hand side of the terminal characters and began printing.
+Alternatively, we could have written `TR20`, which would have tabbed from the _right hand side_ of the terminal characters and continued printing.

 Let's clean up our print statements a bit before we move on.
 Specifically, we are going to delete the three lines that print various iterations of u and v and add one new line.